Benchmarks & Industry Insights

 Time bid strategies against auction patterns

+Auction dynamics fluctuate by hour, day, and season.
 Use automated rules to scale bids down when win rates exceed forecasts, and up when conversion probabilities rise.
-For Google Display, schedule bids around consistent troughs and seasonal surges to balance efficiency and exposure.
+Plan campaign flights around known seasonal swings rather than assuming pricing stays flat all year.

 Let AI handle micro-arbitrage

-Run manual and AI-driven campaigns in parallel for two weeks, then shift budget toward the approach delivering the lower cost per qualified session.
+• Shift budget toward the approach delivering the lower cost per qualified session.

 Document and measure everything

+Track every change (targeting, creative, bid rule, or placement) in a central changelog.
+Monitor three daily metrics for all affected ad sets: impression cost, CTR, and CPA.
 If impression costs fall but CPA rises, roll back changes immediately.
 Establish review cadences: daily for the first week post-change, then weekly once performance stabilizes.

 Following this loop typically delivers measurable CPM reduction within the first week and sustained CPA improvement over the next quarter.